 - Water thoroughly at time of transplanting.

 - Consider planting rows of chives or garlic between your lettuce to control aphids.
 They act as “barrier plants” for the lettuce.

 - Fertilize 3 weeks after transplanting.
-Lettuce prefers soil that is high in humus, with plenty of compost and a steady supply of nitrogen to keep if growing fast.
+Lettuce prefers soil that is high in organic material, with plenty of compost and a steady supply of nitrogen to keep if growing fast.
 Use organic alfalfa meal or a slow-release fertilizer.

-- Make sure soil remains moist but is well-drained.
+- Make sure the soil remains moist but is well drained.

 - An organic mulch will help conserve moisture, suppress weeds, and keep soil temperatures cool throughout the warmer months.

-- Weed by hand if necessary, but be careful of plant roots: They are shallow.
+- Weed by hand if necessary, but be careful of damaging your lettuce plants’ roots; they are shallow.

-- Planning your garden so that lettuce will be in the shade of taller plants, such as tomatoes or sweet corn, in the heat of the summer, may reduce bolting.
+- Planning your garden so that lettuce will be in the shade of taller plants, such as tomatoes or sweet corn, may reduce bolting in the heat of the summer.

 - Lettuce should be harvested when full size, but just before maturity.
 The leaves taste best when they’re still young and tender.

-- Mature lettuce gets bitter and woody and it will go bad quickly, so check your garden everyday for ready-to-harvest leaves.
+- Mature lettuce gets bitter and woody and will go bad quickly, so check your garden everyday for ready-to-harvest leaves.

-- It’s best to harvest in the morning before leaves have been exposed to sun.
+- It’s best to harvest lettuce in the morning before leaves have been exposed to sun.

 - Keep lettuce in the refrigerator for up to 10 days in a loose plastic bag.